United States Coast Guard Academy

-The United States Coast Guard Academy (USCGA) is a service academy of the United States Coast Guard in New London, Connecticut.
-Founded in 1876, it is the smallest of the five U.S. service academies and provides education to future Coast Guard officers in one of nine major fields of study.
+The United States Coast Guard Academy (USCGA), located in New London, Connecticut, is the U.S. service academy specifically for the United States Coast Guard.
+Founded in 1876, the academy provides education to future Coast Guard officers in one of nine major fields of study.

-Students are officers-in-training and are referred to as cadets, and upon graduation receive a Bachelor of Science degree and are commissioned as Coast Guard ensigns with a five-year active-duty service obligation, with additional years if the graduate attends flight school or subsequent government-funded graduate school.
-Out of approximately 250 cadets entering the academy each summer, around 200 graduate.
-Cadets can choose from among nine majors, with a curriculum that is graded according to their performance in a holistic program of academics, physical fitness, character, and leadership.
+Students are officers-in-training, and are referred to as cadets.
+Upon graduation, cadets receive a Bachelor of Science degree and commission in the U.S. Coast Guard as an ensign.
+In exchange for their debt-free education valued at over $500,000, graduates incur a five-year active-duty service obligation, with additional years if the graduate attends flight school or subsequent government-funded graduate school.
+Out of approximately 300 cadets entering the academy each summer, around 250 graduate.
+Cadets choose from nine majors, with a curriculum that is graded according to their performance in a holistic program of academics, military bearing, physical fitness, character, and leadership.